 Minneapolis and Kolkata, India, are separated by 7,750 miles, and in many ways these two cities really are a world apart.

-But a new partnership between the pediatric cardiac teams at Children’s Hospitals and Clinics of Minnesota and Rabindranath Tagore International Institute of Cardiac Sciences in Kolkata aims to shorten that distance and reduce some of the disparities.
+But a new partnership between the pediatric cardiac teams at Children’s Minnesota and Rabindranath Tagore International Institute of Cardiac Sciences in Kolkata aims to shorten that distance and reduce some of the disparities.

 The ultimate goal of this partnership is to shorten the waiting list for children with heart disease in that region of India by training and mentoring more specialists in pediatric cardiac care.